Hugo-loio/lasap/README.md

 This package provides interfaces in different languages for creating data structures based on a series of labeled multi-dimensional arrays.
 Each data set is identifiable with an arbitrary number of properties.
-It utilizes the Apache Parquet file format for data storage and communication between different languages.
+It utilizes either the CSV or the Apache Parquet file formats for data storage.
-It also provides a script for post-processing the data, e.g. averaging over a label (key), implemented in python.
+It also provides a CLI tool for post-processing the data, i.e. merging data, averaging over a label (key) etc.

-Currently only Python and Julia are supported.
+All the post-processing utilities are coded in Python but the API for data storage can be installed also in Julia and C++.
+(The C++ API does not currently support the Parquet file format).

-**Disclamer:** This package is mostly intended for personal use and is not documented.
+**Disclamer:** This package is mostly intended for personal use and is not properly documented.

 ## Installation